Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Risk Management, Not Zero Risk

-No intervention, dietary or otherwise, is entirely risk-free.
-The goal is not to eliminate every possible risk.
-It is to make the decision proportional to the need.
-Long-term safety decisions involve weighing potential benefit, potential risk, likelihood of deficiency, and the availability of alternative approaches.⁹
+No intervention — dietary or otherwise — is entirely risk-free.
+Long-term safety decisions involve weighing potential benefit, potential risk, likelihood of deficiency, and availability of alternative approaches.⁹

-This framing aligns with how safety decisions are made in other areas of child health, where the aim is proportional, thoughtful evaluation rather than certainty.
+This framing aligns with how safety decisions are made in other areas of child health.

 A Practical Way to Think About Duration

-Rather than viewing supplementation as an open-ended decision, it helps to ask: What prompted supplementation initially?
-Has that reason changed?
+Rather than viewing supplementation as an open-ended decision, it can help to ask: What prompted supplementation initially?
+Has that context changed?
 Is continued use still justified?
 Should dose or form be revisited?

 What this means in practice